coderefinery/git-intro/content/browsing.md

 ::::

 ::::{group-tab} Command line
-**This flow is advanced and we do not include all command line information for a new person to do this: you need to be somewhat comfortable with the command line already.**
+**This path is advanced and we do not include all command line
+information: you need to be somewhat comfortable with the command line already.**

 We need to start by making a copy of this repository locally.